Instagram is the fourth most popular social media platform in the world (after Facebook) that can help you attract and engage new customers.

 Image via Instagram

-By making this change, you’ll gain access to Instagram Insights, a built-in analytics platform that gives you an insight into your content performance and followers.
+By making this change, you’ll gain access to Instagram analytics and Insights, a built-in analytics platform that gives you an insight into your content performance and followers.
 You’ll also be able to track your performance and adjust your Instagram strategy accordingly.

 The more information you get about your audience, the better you’ll become at targeting them with the right content and therefore achieving your marketing goals.